-Richard J. Weller is the Meyerson Chair of Urbanism and Professor and Chair of Landscape Architecture and Executive Director of the McHarg Center at The University of Pennsylvania.
-He is former co-director of Room 4.1.3 – a design firm acknowledged with a Penn Press monograph (2005).
+Richard J. Weller is Professor and Co-Founder of the Ian L. McHarg Center.
+He is the former Chair of the Department Landscape Architecture at the University of Pennsylvania, serving from 2013 through 2022.
+He was the co-director of Room 4.1.3 – a design firm acknowledged with a Penn Press monograph (2005).

 He has published 7 books and well over 100 single-authored academic papers, book chapters and articles on the theory and practice of landscape architecture and urban design.
-He is also the Creative Director of the interdisciplinary journal of landscape architecture LA+.
+He was also the founding Creative Director of the interdisciplinary journal of landscape architecture LA+.

 Weller’s most recent research concerns global flashpoints between biodiversity and urban growth.
 This research is documented in his latest web-based platforms ‘The World Park Project’, ‘The Hotspot Cities Project’ and the ‘Atlas for the End of the World’.
 This work has been widely published, exhibited and reviewed.